-John is married to Dr. Wendelin Wright, an associate professor of mechanical and chemical engineering at Bucknell.
+John is married to Dr. Wendelin Wright, associate professor with a joint appointment in mechanical engineering and chemical engineering at Bucknell.
 They have two young sons, Cole and Cooper.
 John has two older sons, Christopher and Matthew.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.